About the Journal

 -

-For submission guidelines and further details, please visit the Author Guidelines section on our website.
-We look forward to receiving your contributions and to building a dynamic community dedicated to reshaping the future of Ancient Studies education.
+We look forward to your contributions and to building a dynamic, inclusive community committed to reshaping the future of Ancient Studies education.